This Orecchiette with Shrimp in a Vodka Sauce cooks up quickly for a satisfying, utterly delicious 30 minute meal!

 - ½ cup shaved Parmesan cheese

 - 1 pound orecchiette pasta

-- Remove pan from heat and pour in the vodka.
-Return pan to heat and add crushed tomatoes, turn heat to high, and bring sauce to a boil.
-Reduce heat to low and stir in the parsley, cream, salt and pepper.
-Allow to simmer while preparing pasta.
+- Remove the pan from the heat and pour in the vodka.
+Return pan to the heat and add the crushed tomatoes, turn heat to high, and bring the sauce to a boil.
+Reduce the heat to LOW and stir in the parsley, cream, salt and pepper.
+Allow to simmer while preparing the pasta.

-- Prepare pasta according to package directions.
-Drain water from pasta.
-Add vodka sauce to drained pasta and stir to combine.
+- Prepare the pasta according to the package directions in a large pasta pot.
+Drain all of the water off, add the vodka sauce to the pasta in the warm pot, and stir to combine.
 Transfer to a serving dish and sprinkle with Parmesan cheese.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.